Dan Markel: Murder

 Markel was shot at his home in Tallahassee, Florida, shortly before 11 a.m. on July 18, 2014, and died early the next day.
-He was talking on the phone as he pulled into his garage, and said that he saw someone in his driveway.
 The Tallahassee Police Department announced that Markel was the "intended victim" and termed his death a murder.
 On August 1, 2014, the Associated Press reported that emergency medical response was delayed because a dispatcher erroneously classified the call as less serious than it was.

 A highly regarded and popular professor, Markel was the subject of many tributes from the academic community.
 The day after his death, a memorial service was held at the synagogue he had attended, Congregation Shomrei Torah, in Tallahassee.
 Markel was buried in Pardes Shalom Cemetery in Maple, Ontario.